Applicita/Orleans.Multiservice/README.md

 > The code analyzer / unit tests will be added in a future release.
 Note that the multiservice pattern can be used without the analyzer by following the code structure of the template and the [pattern rules](#pattern-rules)

 ## Template usage
-1) On the command line, ensure that the [mcs-orleans-multiservice template](https://github.com/Applicita/Modern.CSharp.Templates#readme) is installed<br />(note that below is .NET 7 cli syntax; Orleans 7 requires .NET 7):
+1) On the command line, ensure that the [mcs-orleans-multiservice template](https://github.com/Applicita/Modern.CSharp.Templates#readme) is installed:
     ```
     dotnet new install Modern.CSharp.Templates
     ```
     **Note** that the `dotnet new mcs-orleans-multiservice` template requires **PowerShell** to be installed

-2) Type this command to read the documentation for the template parameters:
+2) Enter this command to read the documentation for the template parameters:
     ```
     dotnet new mcs-orleans-multiservice -h
     ```

-3) To create a new multiservice with one logical service in it, type e.g.:
+3) To create a new multiservice with one logical service in it, enter e.g.:
     ```
     dotnet new mcs-orleans-multiservice --RootNamespace Applicita.eShop --Multiservice TeamA --Logicalservice Catalog --allow-scripts Yes
     ```